-The joule’s first law shows the relationship between heat produced by a flowing electric current through a conductor.
+The joule’s first law shows the relationship between heat produced by flowing electric current through a conductor.

 Q = I2 R T

-Q indicates amount of heat,
+- Q indicates the amount of heat

-I shows electric current
+- I show electric current

-T denotes time
+- T denotes time

-- The amount of generated heat is proportional to wire’s electrical resistance when the current in the circuit and the flow of current is not changed.
+- The amount of generated heat is proportional to the wire’s electrical resistance when the current in the circuit and the flow of current is not changed.

-- The amount of heat produced because of the current flow is proportional to the time of flow, when the resistance and current flow is kept constant.
+- The amount of heat produced because of the current flow is proportional to the time of flow when the resistance and current flow is kept constant.

-To know more about Joule’s law of thermodynamics and solved examples, you can visit us @Byju’s.
+To know more about Joule’s law of thermodynamics and solved examples, you can visit us BYJU’S.